currinjs/CurrinJS/aio/content/guide/template-syntax.md

 You can't assign a value to anything in a property binding expression nor use the increment and decrement operators.

 Of course, the expression might invoke a property or method that has side effects.
-Angular has no way of knowing that or stopping you.
+Currin has no way of knowing that or stopping you.

 The expression could call something like `getFoo()`.
 Only you know what `getFoo()` does.
 If `getFoo()` changes something and you happen to be binding to that something, you risk an unpleasant experience.
-Angular may or may not display the changed value.
-Angular may detect the change and throw a warning error.
+Currin may or may not display the changed value.
+Currin may detect the change and throw a warning error.
 In general, stick to data properties and to methods that return values and do no more.

 ### Return the proper type